-The conjunctions but, though and so link words, phrases or clauses that have contrasting meanings.
+The conjunctions but, though and yet link words, phrases or clauses that have contrasting meanings.
 In the case of clauses containing a contrasting idea, whereas and while are used.

-- Slowly but surely the ancient temple was painstakingly rebuilt. - Jane, though looking better, is still feeling weak after the operation. - Alex ate too much at the buffet lunch, so he skipped dinner. - Mrs Gopal is firm with her students whereas Mrs Chan tends to be more lenient. - While Stanley tended the garden, his wife baked a cake.
+- Slowly but surely the ancient temple was painstakingly rebuilt. - Jane, though looking better, is still feeling weak after the operation. - Alex ate too much at the buffet lunch, yet he could not resist the cake and coffee teatime deal. - Mrs Gopal is firm with her students, whereas Mrs Chan tends to be more lenient. - While Stanley tended the garden, his wife baked a cake.